WHS-Robotics-Classes/I2R_Lab_3.55-Analog_Input/README.md

 # Arduino 3.5-Digital Input
-## In this assignment you will learn to use digital sensors as input devices.
+## In this assignment you will learn to use analog sensors as input devices.

 ---